-Set into place baskets, bins, and go-to places where you can quickly “hide” the toys and unsightly clutter on a moment’s notice.
+Set baskets, bins, and go-to places strategically around to quickly “hide” the toys and unsightly clutter on a moment’s notice.

 Very few of us are able to maintain a completely clutter-free home every single hour of every single day.
 This is especially true for families with children.
 After all, we live in our homes!
 However, you don’t have to greet surprise visitors through a narrow crack in your front door, too afraid to let them see the chaos that your daily living creates.

-Go around your home and place baskets and bins in logical places so you can stash the clutter at a moment’s notice.
+Take a leisurely walk around your home.
+Set baskets and bins in logical places so you can stash the clutter at a moment’s notice.

 Right by our front door, we have a bench with three cubbies and bins.
 Two of these bins have been designated specifically for our toddlers’ coats and shoes.
-We have made it a habit that every single time we take off their coats and shoes, they go into the two bins.
+We have made it a habit!
+Every single time we take off their coats and shoes, we place them in the bin.
 This keeps the entry to our home free from the usual clutter of clothes, shoes, etc.

 To keep a handle on the toys, we have implemented a two-part strategy.

-- We have also limited the number of toys that are downstairs in the “shared” areas of our home and even these are typically relegated to the living room.
+- We have limited the number of toys downstairs in the “shared” areas of our home.
+Even these are typically relegated to the living room.

 - In the living room, we have a small bookshelf and baskets/bins for all of the toys.
 Every item as a “home” and we are in the process of training our toddlers to pick up after themselves.

 Our last home was small and had hardly any built-in storage, not even a coat closet near the front door.
 It does make it a little more challenging if the layout of your home is unique like that, but don’t be discouraged.
 Be creative!
 You can still find ways to hide your clutter.Have baskets and bins placed around your house so you can quickly “hide” the toys and unsightly clutter on a moment’s notice.
 Click To Tweet